Virgin Witch: Critical reception

-Writing for The Monthly Film Bulletin in 1972, Nigel Andrews praised Haines' performance as well as the editing of the climax.
-He also complimented Virgin Witch for "[giving] the illusion of telling a coherent story", in contrast with similarly themed films, and considered the erotic and horror aspects to be "blended effectively enough to make one overlook the usual quota of sex-film inanities", such as poor writing and "pneumatic but lifeless heroines".
+In The Monthly Film Bulletin, Nigel Andrews wrote: "Resourcefully directed sex-and-horror movie which for once gives the illusion of telling a coherent story rather than stitching together a random collection of erotic and macabre set-pieces.
+Director Ray Austin (a former stuntman) establishes a sinister sexual tension in the early scenes between Christine and Sybil Waite, and some stylish cutting and sound effects make an impressive Gothic climax of the final torchlit initiation.
+Indeed, throughout the film the erotic and the sinister elements are blended effectively enough to make one overlook the usual quota of sex-film inanities (a feeble script, pneumatic but lifeless heroines), while Patricia Haines' Sybil provides a splendidly flamboyant study in Lesbian frustration."

 In 1994, Mark Kermode and Peter Dean of Sight & Sound described Virgin Witch as an "amusingly dated British horror-cum-skin-flick" with a script "so bad, it's almost good."

 According to M. J. Simpson, "[w]hat starts off as a pretty crappy movie picks up towards the end, leaning more towards – though never reaching – the sort of unnerving, slightly-too-serious atmosphere of menace that characterised the best witchcraft films (The Devil Rides Out, for example)."

 Shane M. Dallmann of Video Watchdog magazine calls Virgin Witch an "undemanding" film that "primarily exists to supply the bountiful nudity that Hammer films were only beginning to offer (Austin's film easily out-lusts Lust for a Vampire, for instance) – with character, plot and motivation given the most superficial attention possible throughout."
 However, he praises the film for its art direction and "skilful deep-focus photography".

 Ian Jane of review website DVD Talk sums up Virgin Witch as "not the 'be all, end all' of British horror films" but still "an entertaining and occasionally sleazy slice of Seventies occult-themed picture with some great style and memorable scenes."